 CMU Rebar Shop Drawings

 Have you had a look at the new headquarters for the Mineola Fire Department that was designed by H2M?
-We created rebar shop drawings for the building, which played a crucial role in the success of the project.
+The building is pictured below.
+I created the CMU rebar shop drawings for the building, which played a crucial role in the success of the project.

 When discussing CMU construction, we’re normally focusing on CMU walls.
-With this said, the fundamental elements of any CMU rebar detailing project include the following.
+With that in mind, the fundamental elements of any CMU rebar detailing project include the following.

 1. Rebar Placement

-At the heart of any CMU rebar shop drawing is the precise placement of reinforcing bars.
-Our expertly crafted drawings clearly indicate:
+At the heart of any CMU rebar shop drawing is showing the precise placement of reinforcing bars.
+I create drawings that clearly indicate:

 • Horizontal and Vertical Rebar Placement: The exact locations of the vertical and horizontal rebar within the CMU wall.
 Meeting all the structural design requirements as well as providing stability and strength.